- Dr Andrew Neal

 - International Security, War on terror, Discourse Theory, Sociological Theory, cultural theory, political theory, UK, Britain, critical theory, critical security studies, securitization, constructivism, Postmodern Governance, poststructuralism, Scotland, Scottish Politics

-Security politics blog, recent entries:
+Security politics blog, entries:

 - 'Scotland's Defence' at the Festival of Politics: staying above politics is still politics